streanger/person-generator/README.md

 <(*)><(*)><(*)><(*)><(*)><(*)><(*)><(*)><(*)><(*)><*>|
                                                      |
 This is very person_generator.
 It's still in develop.|
-What is it making for:                               |
+What is it doing for:                               |
 -to create random person data                        / -to crete many person data to fake groups of people / -to create fake families                           /